BenjaminDHorne/NELAFeatures/README.md

 ## Whats different between old and new NELA features?

 If you have used the old version of these features: https://github.com/BenjaminDHorne/Language-Features-for-News, you will notice a few changes: 1.
 The subjectivity classifier features (previous called NBsubj and NBobj) have been removed.
 2. The event group of features has been added.
 You will also notice the feature names have been better normalized and grouped.
+3. Previously these features were paired with LIWC 2007 Dictionary features.
+In this version they are not.
+If you are interested in including LIWC features, please contact Dr. James Pennebaker (pennebaker@utexas.edu) for a LIWC dictionary or purchase the latest version of LIWC: https://liwc.wpengine.com/.

 ## Papers to cite when using
 The updated features are described in: